alkafir/qunit/README.md

 Compiling and running QUnit test units does not require any external library but the standard C runtime.
 An example compilation line could be: `gcc -o mytest.out mytest.c`

 #### Reporters
 To export the test results you have to use *reporters*.
 A reporter is a function to which test results are supplied for exporting as soon as a test function ends.
-At this moment QUnit only supports one reporter, which is the *console reporter*: a reporter function that exports the results to the console.
+QUnit at the moment supports two reporters:
+  * Console reporter
+  * Text file reporter

+More reporters will be added.

 ### Bugs and feedback
 Please report bugs through the [issue tracker](https://github.com/alkafir/qunit/issue).